FelipeACXavier/PhD/content/Years/Year 1/Exploration of reference architectures and related languages.md

 ---

-### A Generic Software Architecture for a Domain Specific Distributed Embedded System (Kumar et al. )
+## A Generic Software Architecture for a Domain Specific Distributed Embedded System (Kumar et al. )

-- This paper describes the architecture of an embedded system that focuses on maintainability and modifiability → ==This seems to be a common trend across the studied papers.==
+- This paper describes the architecture of an embedded system that focuses on maintainability and modifiability → This seems to be a common trend across the studied papers.
 - This seems to actually focus on a more abstract view of architecture.
 - They propose a micro-kernel architecture, which greatly improves the system modifiability.
-- The divide the main architecture in 7 subsystems and propose architectures for each: →==I think that we are dealing at this level==
+- The divide the main architecture in 7 subsystems and propose architectures for each: →I think that we are dealing at this level
     - For sensors, they use a pipe architecture (I think this is an implementation detail).
     - For data pre-processing, they use batch sequential data flow style.
     - For data analysis, they use a black-board architecture.